 Rod Laver Arena, Tennis and entertainment arena in Melbourne, Australia

-The venue opened in 1988 as the National Tennis Centre at Flinders Park and received its current name in 2000 to honor Australian tennis champion Rod Laver.
+The building opened in 1988 as the National Tennis Centre at Flinders Park and was renamed in 2000 to honor Australian tennis champion Rod Laver.
+This change in name reflected the venue's growing importance in international tennis competition.

 Location: Melbourne